parkervg/blendsql/README.md

 SELECT capacity FROM w WHERE venue = {{
     LLMQA(
-        'Which venue is named in honor of Juan Antonio Samaranch?', (SELECT title AS 'Venue', content FROM docs), options='w::venue'
+        'Which venue is named in honor of Juan Antonio Samaranch?', (SELECT title AS 'Venue', content FROM documents), options='w::venue'
     )
 }}